IEFBR14 Utility

 Return Codes -

-IEFBR14 returns the below codes -
+IEFBR14 returns only below condition codes -

 • 0 - Specifies the job completed successfully.